Position-by-position analysis: Who has the edge between UW and Alabama?

 - Seattle's Franz Wassermann, 96, warns of chilling parallels with Nazi era | Jerry Large

 With a backfield full of former five-star recruits, Alabama runs the ball 70 percent of the time, averaging 245.0 yards per game on the ground.
 The 5-11, 214-pound Damien Harris (983 yards, 2 TD) gets the bulk of his work in the first half, with 228-pound finisher Bo Scarbrough then shutting the door late (six of his seven TDs have come in the second half).
 UW has a stout 1-2 punch with Myles Gaskin (1,339, 10 TD) and Lavon Coleman (836 yards, 7 TD) — a tandem that hasn’t fumbled the ball a single time this season.
-USC held the Huskies to a net of 17 yards on 27 carries, but UW will need to establish some semblance of a run game to get the balanced attack they want.
+USC held the Huskies to a net of 17 yards on 27 carries, but UW will need to establish some semblance of a run game to get the balanced attack the Huskies want.

 Edge: Alabama